Watch Lance Bass Epically Bust Out *NSYNC Choreography for #ItsGonnaBeMay - E! Online

 Fans were bringin' da noise in the comments section over the blast from the past, too.
 "Why is this video the absolute best thing I've seen on this app?!?!?" one viewer wrote.
 "I love you Lance!"

-Added another, "I don't think you know much this means to all of us NSYNC fans.
+Added another, "I don't think you know how much this means to all of us NSYNC fans.
 This is epic!!"

 As devotees are well aware, "It's Gonna Be Me" appeared on *NSYNC's third studio album No Strings Attached, which rose to the no. 1 spot on the Billboard 200 chart.